-Flutter 2 and above are optimized for this scenario, with a low incremental memory cost (~180kB) for adding additional Flutter instances.
+Flutter is optimized for this scenario, with a low incremental memory cost (~180kB) for adding additional Flutter instances.
 This fixed cost reduction allows the multiple Flutter instance pattern to be used more liberally in your add-to-app integration.

 The primary API for adding multiple Flutter instances on both Android and iOS